pyrohost/pyrodactyl/README.md

 ### Notes about Local Development on Linux

+> [!IMPORTANT]
-Do to a slight bug or two, pterodactyl wings does not as present work properly using the nixos development environment This will hopefully be fixed later, but for now just be warned
+> Do to a slight bug or two, pterodactyl wings does not as present work properly using the nixos development environment
+> This will hopefully be fixed later, but for now just be warned

 </p></details>